-The point of life is to find your gifts and then share them with the world.
+Find your gifts and then share them with the world

 I started a global branding and marketing firm 18 years ago.
 I believe everyone has special talents and skills that can improve the lives of others.
 Figuring out what brings you joy and being grateful and appreciative for what you can do to to make the world a better place gives your life meaning and purpose.

 There are so many ways to contribute and give back that enrich your life by helping others.
 I find the more you give the more you get.